the truth about habits is that it is about the skill to form habits not the habit itself

 Practicing never gets “easier” but doing it does.

-I still have to make the choice every single day to wake up at 5am.
-To go exercise.
-To meditate.
-To step in the cold shower.
-To smile.
+You still have to make the choice every single day to wake up early.
+To go exercise, meditate, and step in the cold shower.
+Smile.
 To do deep work.

-Is it easier than it was when I started?
+Does it get easier than when you first started?

 Kind of.
 But not really.